MinaProtocol/mina/rfcs/0001-blacklisting.md

 the resulting hash of some object must be.
 This happens for the `syncable_ledger` queries and the ledger builder aux data.
 When a peer sends us data that results in a state where the hash doesn't match, we know that the peer was dishonest or buggy.
-The other primary method of detecting dishonesty is when a SNARK fails verification.
+Some other instances of misbehavior that we want to punish with a ban:

+- A received SNARK fails to verify
+- An external transition was invalid for any of a number of reasons
+- A VRF proof fails to verify

 When a node misbehaves, typically it is trying to mount an attack, often a denial of service attack.
-We can mitigate the effectiveness of these attempts by just ignoring that node
+We can mitigate the effectiveness of these attempts by just ignoring that node's messages.

 # Detailed design
 [detailed-design]: #detailed-design